 3) Designated School Spot: Have a designated spot for school items.
 This will keep them from throwing their coat, book bag, and lunch box in different areas on their way in.
 It also saves time in the morning too.

-5) Make The Bed: Have making the bed a morning routine.
+5) Make The Bed: Include making the bed in a morning routine.
 If made each morning it can make the room look cleaner instantly.
 I have to remind myself in my own room, especially on the days when I hit the snooze button a little too much.
-It’s amazing the change a made bed can make in room, and it is much easier on the eyes.
+It’s amazing the change a made bed can make in a room, and it is much easier on the eyes.

 6) Clean-Up Game: Make a game of cleaning up.
 Turn on a timer, assign kids a certain type of toy or color, whatever works.
 When cleaning up is fun, they forget they are even cleaning up!
 My son loves being the “winner” so he is a quick picker upper when we use the timer.